 - You complete the application for assistance and provide all of the needed documentation

 - Other qualifications and documentation required will be explained by the nonprofit agency you work with to access the funds

-To apply, call 311 and press 6 and you will be connected with a nonprofit agency providing utility assistance.
+To apply, call 311 and press 6 and you will be connected with a nonprofit agency providing rent and utility assistance.